abdulbasitabdulhameed/data-analytics-portfolio/Gym_Customer_Retention_Churn_Analysis/README.md

 - Which customer behaviours are associated with higher churn?
 - Where should retention efforts be focused?

-## Why This Dataset?

-The Gym Customers Features and Churn dataset was selected because it combines demographic, membership, contract, attendance, engagement, referral, partnership and churn information.

-This made it suitable for investigating not only how many members churned, but also which customer characteristics and behaviours were associated with churn.
+## About The Dataset

+The analysis uses the Gym Customers Features and Churn dataset from Kaggle.
+The dataset contains member demographics, membership and contract information, attendance behaviour, group participation, referral and partnership status, additional charges, and churn status.
+These fields provide the information needed to examine where churn is concentrated and which member characteristics are associated with higher churn.

 **Dataset:** Gym Customers Features and Churn
 **Source:** Kaggle